conan-io/docs/mastering/logging.rst

 How to log and debug a conan execution
 ------------------------------------------

-You can use the :ref:`env_vars_conan_trace_file` environment variable to log and debug several conan command execution.
+You can use the :ref:`env_vars_conan_trace_file` environment variable to log and debug several Conan command execution.
 Set the ``CONAN_TRACE_FILE`` environment variable pointing to a log file.

 Example: